xiongye77/eks-demo/README.md

 4 One manual pre-step is create AWS SSM parameter for github token since the github token could not be checkin to github or it will be revoked.
-I need the github token to demo ArgoCD gitops.(https://argo-cd.readthedocs.io/en/stable/) aws ssm put-parameter  --name "my-github-token" --type "String" --value "xxxxxxxxx" --region "us-east-1"
+I need the github token to demo ArgoCD gitops.(https://argo-cd.readthedocs.io/en/stable/)

+aws ssm put-parameter  --name "my-github-token" --type "String" --value "xxxxxxxxx" --region "us-east-1"

+5 for security reason, I set eks public access only by specific IP, please change my_company_public_ip to allow access to eks public endpoint

-5 run terraform init after git clone from repo
+6 run terraform init and terraform apply in backend directory after git clone from repo then return to the previous directory run terraform init and terraform apply

 ![image](https://user-images.githubusercontent.com/36766101/207231087-b65d0caa-6ce4-48e5-af3f-9430d173ab1f.png)